startersclan/docker-hlstatsxce-daemon/README.md

 ## FAQ

 #### How to use GeoIP2 with the perl daemon?

  - As of `hlxce 1.6.19`, the perl daemon scripts has no support for GeoIP2.
 It was written only for GeoIP.
 You will have to change a bit of the code yourself to use the GeoIP2 API.

 #### How long will this Docker Image be supported?

  - As long as the repository is not marked deprecated, which should not happen.

-#### Why is the source code of the perl daemon not included in the image?
- - It well could be.
-But for something with few updates, it would be easier to use the image as the environment, and mount the perl scripts on top of it.
- - Also, the source code of `hlxce` is a tight bundle including all the files for the various stacks (gameserver, web frontend, perl backend).
-To separate out the components would be great, but would require the community does so.